microshare/microshare.github.io/docs/2/general/welcome.md

 This documentation accommodate guides for other roles within a Microshare solution.

 Are you the one setting up a Microshare solution?
-Check out out guides for an EditRemove[Installer.](/docs/2/installer/quick-start/overview/)
+Check out out guides for an [Installer.](/docs/2/installer/quick-start/overview/)

 Managing your company's or a client's data?
-Use the EditRemove[Administrator's guides.](/docs/2/admin/admin-management/overview/)
+Use the [Administrator's guides.](/docs/2/admin/admin-management/overview/)

 Are you an engineer or developer working with Microshare's technical side?
-Check out the EditRemove[Technical section.](/docs/2/technical/quick-start/overview/)
+Check out the [Technical section.](/docs/2/technical/quick-start/overview/)

 ## Platform